Geolocation: The Emerging eMarketing Tool for 2011

-Several LBS applications exist, however, the function of each application varies.
+Several LBS applications exist; however, the function of each application varies.
 For example, Yelp Mobile collects customer reviews and directions to locations.
 The site Gowalla allows consumers to play games.
 Neer allows you to see where your family and closest friends are located.
-And Foursquare allows consumers to earn badges or even become mayor of a location based on frequency of their visits.
+And Foursquare allows consumers to earn badges or even become mayor of a location based on the frequency of their visits.
 Several LBS applications have come and gone in a short period of time.
-To date, a stand out application has not dominated the industry.
+To date, a stand-out application has not dominated the industry.

-Businesses can use consumer location information to provide up to the minute information on store locations or deals in the area.
-They can also use past check in information to recommend other businesses, again, based on the location of the consumer.
+Businesses can use consumer location information to provide up-to-the-minute information on store locations or deals in the area.
+They can also use past check-in information to recommend other businesses, again, based on the consumer’s location.

-While the technology has the potential for creating customer loyalty through rewards and customer engagement through specific location information, few consumers are ready to check in with geolocation.
-The challenge for businesses is to provide a trusted way for consumers to utilize location based services.
+While the technology can create customer loyalty through rewards and customer engagement through specific location information, few consumers are ready to check in with geolocation.
+Therefore, the challenge for businesses is to provide a trusted way for consumers to utilize location-based services.